Yovach/Yovach/README.md

 # Hello 👋

-Currently 21 years old, I'm a French developper who makes various projects to expand my skills and learn more.
+Currently 22 years old, I'm a French developper who makes various projects to expand my skills and learn more.

-Learning Rust.. 🤖

-### Soft-skills 🚀

-- autonomous
-- productivity
-- team-working
-- punctuality
-- personal growth
+Mainly focused on front-end thanks to React.js and Tailwind CSS.

 ### Skills  👨🏻‍💻